 It is not uncommon for a Kitten to undergo some degree of stress when there is a change in their environment, i.e., change in home environment or shipping.
 Occasionally this transition may cause them to start to sneeze, cough or develop a runny nose which can be the beginning signs and stages of a developing upper respiratory infection .
 If this occurs the cat/kitten should be taken to veterinarian.
 It is important that upper respiratory issues be addressed in a prompt manner.

 Hypertrophic Cardiomyopathy (HCM) is found in all cat breeds, not just Sphynx.
 HCM is the most common heart disease found in all domestic cats.
 This is generally a genetic disease that can happen at any time to any breeder regardless of scanning and precautions.
 HCM screening the breeding cats and having negative results still does not guarantee against your kitten getting HCM.
-Sire and Dam of your kitten can scan negative there whole life, and your kitten can still get HCM at some point in its lifetime.
+Sire and Dam of your kitten can scan negative their whole life, and your kitten can still get HCM at some point in its lifetime.
 This is an unfortunate issue.
-At this time there is still not a DNA test for HCM in the Sphynx breed.
 HCM is a thickening of the heart’s left ventricle wall.
 Any cat can develop HCM at any time in their lives.
 Please click here if you would like to learn more about HCM in cats.